ginoclement/USMTMigration/README.md

 -If the command prompt flashes, check for a log.
 If a log was not created, there was most likely an error in the syntax passed to scanstate.exe or loadstate.exe

 -If you run into any bugs or find any ways to make things better, please let me know!

+-Application is located in Release, I'm working on getting a standalone exe, but I can't figure out how to do it with Visual Studio.
+It's a work in progress.